Unclaimed Goods

 Unclaimed Goods is a 1918 American silent Western comedy film directed by Rollin S. Sturgeon and written by Gardner Hunting and Johnston McCulley.
 The film stars Vivian Martin, Harrison Ford, Casson Ferguson, George A. McDaniel, Dick La Reno, and George Kunkel.
 The film was released on April 14, 1918, by Paramount Pictures.
 It is not known whether the film currently survives.

 Plot

-A Wells Fargo & Co. express agent has to determine what to do with an unusual shipment (Vivian Martin) that has arrived at his office.
+A Wells Fargo & Co. express agent has to determine what to do with an unusual shipment that has arrived at his office.
 The girl's father is being held prisoner by the villain, who is making a claim for the girl.
 The agent saves the day and claims the "goods" for himself.